Best of Ireland

 - Balance of the day at leisure

-Full Day Itinerary: Upon arrival in Dublin, you will be met and transferred to your hotel in Malahide, a sea-side resort near Dublin.
+Upon arrival in Dublin, you will be met and transferred to your hotel.
+Most flights arrive early in the morning, but your hotel will allow you to safely store your luggage while you explore the city on your own.
 Today is yours at leisure to discover Dublin independently, or relax at your hotel.
 This evening, join your fellow travelers for dinner at your hotel.

 - Visit Blarney Castle and kiss the Blarney Stone